Cyfrin/solidity-by-example.github.io/src/pages/0.6/app/MultiSigWallet/index.md

+---
+title: Multi-Sig Wallet
+version: 0.6.0
+description: An example of multi-sig wallet in Solidity
+---

 Let's create an multi-sig wallet.
 Here are the specifications.

 The wallet owners can

 - submit a transaction
 - approve and revoke approval of pending transcations
 - anyone can execute a transcation after enough owners has approved it.